bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach and .map both go thru each item in an array, the difference is that .map return a new array.

 2. What is the difference between a function and a method?

+a method is a function that can be performed on objects

 3. What is closure?

+closure is when a variable is created inside a function and can only be used where the function is called or inherited.

 4. Describe the four rules of the 'this' keyword.

+ Implicit Binding - this referes to what is left of the '.' when the fuction is called.
+ Explicit Binding - you state what the this keyword will be in the function New Binding - when a function is call an function with the key work new in front it creats a new opject.
+ Window Binding - the this keyword refers to the window object.

 5. Why do we need super() in an extended class?

+to access the parent function

 ## Project Set up